GoogleCloudPlatform/training-data-analyst/courses/dataflow/demos/dataflow_sql/README.md

 It will take around 5 minutes to spin up the pipeline cluster and start processing data.
 Note that you may want to check that the simulated sensor script is still running and restart if needed.

-After a few minutes, you should be able to see results by simply querying the resutls table.
+After a few minutes, you should be able to see results by simply querying the results table.

 ```sql
 SELECT * FROM demos.average_speed_dfsql ORDER BY period_start